giannkas/rnaseq_analysis/README.md

 ### 1. `pca_rnaseq.R`: Principal Component Analysis and Normalization

-**Goal:** This script focuses on data preprocessing, normalization, and dimensionality reduction using Principal Component Analysis (PCA) to visualize and interpret complex RNA-seq data.
+**Goal:** This script focuses on data preprocessing, normalization, and dimensionality reduction using Principal Component Analysis (PCA) to visualize and interpret RNA-seq data.
 PCA helps identify patterns and groupings among samples.

 **Steps:**